MystenLabs/sui/crates/sui-framework/docs/staking_pool.md

 ## Function `process_pending_delegations`

 Called at epoch boundaries to mint new pool tokens to new delegators at the new exchange rate.
-New delegators include both entirely new delegations and delegations switched to this staking pool during the previous epoch.

 <pre><code><b>public</b>(<b>friend</b>) <b>fun</b> <a href="staking_pool.md#0x2_staking_pool_process_pending_delegations">process_pending_delegations</a>(pool: &<b>mut</b> <a href="staking_pool.md#0x2_staking_pool_StakingPool">staking_pool::StakingPool</a>, ctx: &<b>mut</b> <a href="tx_context.md#0x2_tx_context_TxContext">tx_context::TxContext</a>)